Personal Tax -> Business -> Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and Employment Insurance (EI) -> CPP/QPP Rates

 Note: The basic annual exemption is $3,500.

-Quebec Pension Plan information:- Source deductions of Quebec income tax - for calculating payroll deductions
+Quebec Pension Plan information:- Source deductions and contributions - for calculating payroll deductions

 - TP-1015.G-V - Guide for Employers: Source Deductions and Contributions